codefellows-seattle-dotnet-401d3/Lab07-Generic-Collections/CardDeck/Readme.md

 1.0.0

 ## Overview
-Just like a playing set of cards, this is a collection that has 52 items using a string list.
-We are able to shuffle, pull , and randomize a card list.
+In C# the generics list of cards should be able to show cards, and shuffle cards.
+The deck is built out using the system.generics libary.
+Then we call a method() remove or Random() onto the cards which gives us either a random card or removes 2 cards.

 ## Getting Started